Country Specific Info.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Penalties for possession, use, or trafficking in illegal drugs in Lithuania are severe.
 Convicted offenders can expect long jail sentences and heavy fines.
+Driving while intoxicated is a very serious offense and carries heavy penalties.

 For more specific information about arrest procedures in Lithuania, visit the Embassy’s website.